You’ll be working on projects which help to deliver the UN Sustainable Development Goals. You’ll also be developing your leadership skills.

 - Any other information you would like to share with us.

-The Wales for Africa team will review your application and invite those successful to an informal interview.
+The Wales and Africa team will review your application and invite those successful to an informal interview.
 If successful, you will be matched to an available project.
 This will be followed by a training day and then a pre-departure briefing before before you start the placement.

 The benefits of the ILO programme reach further than you might think – for you, our African partners, your organisation and for Wales.